The Story of Saint Jude, the Patron Saint of Impossible Causes

 I promise, O Blessed St. Jude, to be ever mindful of this great favor granted me by God and to always honor you as my special and powerful patron, and to gratefully encourage devotion to you.

-Carry a St. Jude medal, St. Jude talisman or St. Jude bracelet with you to petition this patron saint of the impossible.
+Carry a St. Jude medal, St. Jude talisman, or St. Jude bracelet with you to petition this patron saint of the impossible.
 Wear St. Jude perfume to receive help with issues that require an urgent response.
 Lighting St. Jude incense is another way to feel connected to his healing energy.
-This beacon of hope is always willing to help, no matter how desperate the need.
+This beacon of hope is always willing to help, no matter how desperate the need is.